ylsdamxssjxxdd/eva/README_en.md

     - Clearly show the process of the llm predicting the next word

 - Compatibility
-    - Support Windows
-    - Support Linux
+    - Support Windows & Linux

 - Multifunctional (all available but not very effective)
     - local model,  online model, API services, WEB services, agent, multimodal